ttddyy/spring-mock-testcontext/README.md

 Since spring's DI mechanism searches candidate beans from child to parent context(bean factory), when child context(TestContext) cannot resolve the bean, the MockBeanFactory at last generates a mock bean and inject to the target variable.

+## MockBeanFactory Actual Impl

+In actual implementation, MockBeanFactory behaves bit different from normal BeanFactory.
+It delays actual mock creation until bean retrieval time in order to gather all necessary information to decide whether to create a new mock or to return existing mock bean.

-## Bean resolution logic in BeanFactory
+### Bean resolution logic in BeanFactory

-This is how BeanFactory(DefaultListableBeanFactory) finds target bean:
+This is how BeanFactory(`DefaultListableBeanFactory`) finds target bean:
 - the child BeanFactory looks up candidate beannames at once including ancestors(parents)
 - iterate candidate beannames to check whether each candidate qualifies for the injection target (such as qualifier name, etc)
 - retrieve actual bean

-## MockBeanFactory Actual Impl

-In actual implementation, it differs a bit from my impl concept.
-MockBeanFactory delays actual mock creation until bean retrieval time in order to gather all necessary information to decide whether to create a new mock or to return existing mock bean.

 ## Classes

-*[MyController](src/main/java/net/ttddyy/mocktestcontext/controller/MyController.java), [FooService](src/main/java/net/ttddyy/mocktestcontext/service/FooService.java), [BarService](src/main/java/net/ttddyy/mocktestcontext/service/BarService.java)* : Sample controller and service
+*[MyController](src/main/java/net/ttddyy/mocktestcontext/controller/MyController.java), [FooService](src/main/java/net/ttddyy/mocktestcontext/service/FooService.java), [BarService](src/main/java/net/ttddyy/mocktestcontext/service/BarService.java)* : Sample controller and services

 *[MyTest](src/test/java/net/ttddyy/mocktestcontext/MyTest.java)* : Sample controller unit test (not in web environment)